 The HPC clusters are resources that are shared between many users, and to ensure fair use everyone must do their computations by submitting jobs through a queue system (batch system) that will execute the applications on the available resources.
+In our case SLURM is used as workload manager and job scheduler.

 When you log in to a cluster, you are logged in to a login node shared by all users.
-The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc.
+The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. Jobs started via SLURM run on the compute nodes.

 Note that it is not allowed to run jobs directly on the login nodes.